ulysses-camara/ulysses-curiosity/README.md

 print(f"{prober_container.probed_modules = }")  # Lists all probed module names.
 ```

-By default, during attachment the input dimension of each probing model will be inferred by bookkeeping the last output dimension before the attachment.
-This strategy should work in most of the cases based on current deep learning model architectures, but may fail if there is some sort of bifurcation (like a siamese architecture) or a non-deterministic activation flow.
-If this heuristic is not working in your model, you can specify the input dimension explicitly by using the argument `.attach_probers(..., modules_input_dim=dict(module_name=input_dim))`, as shown below.
-Any input dimenion not explicitly provided will still be inferred, so you can list only modules that are causing you trouble.
+By default, during attachment the input dimension of each probing model is inferred by forwarding a sample batch in the pretrained model.
+You can specify the input dimension explicitly by using the argument `modules_input_dim` of `attach_probers` method if necessary, as depicted in the example below.
+Dimensions not explicitly provided will still be inferred, so you can list only modules that are causing you trouble.

 ```python
 prober_container = curiosidade.attach_probers(